hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/starting-a-maven-project-from-scratch-with-postgresql.md

 `mvn hotrod:gen`

 HotRod will connect to the database schema, will retrieve the table details, and will produce the code.
 It will create or update the following files:

-* `src/main/java/com/myapp/daos/EmployeeImpl.java`
+* `src/main/java/app/persistence/LayerConfiguration.java`
-* `src/main/java/com/myapp/daos/primitives/EmployeeDAO.java`
+* `src/main/java/app/persistence/dao/EmployeeDAO.java`
-* `src/main/java/com/myapp/daos/primitives/EmployeeVO.java`
+* `src/main/java/app/persistence/layout/EmployeeLayout.java`
-* `src/main/resources/mappers/primitives-employee.xml`
+* `src/main/java/app/persistence/model/Employee.java`

-**Note**: Since the `EmployeeImpl.java` may contain custom code, it's created but never overwritten.
-The other files are always overwritten to keep them current with the latest database structure.

 At this point all the persistence code is ready to be used.